RO0ger/GSheet_Slack_MCP/README.md

 - `GOOGLE_SHEETS_SPREADSHEET_ID`
 - `GOOGLE_APPLICATION_CREDENTIALS` (either a single-line JSON or a filesystem path to a JSON file that is not committed)

-# Grain-Slack MCP
+# GSheet Slack MCP Server

-This project is a TypeScript-based application that integrates with Google Sheets and Slack, utilizing Google's Generative AI.
-It appears to be a backend service that can be extended to perform various tasks based on data from Google Sheets and interactions within Slack.
+This is a headless MCP server written in TypeScript that integrates with Google Sheets and Slack via MCP tools.
+No HTML or frontend components are included.

 ## Features

-- **Express Server**: A simple server setup using Express.
+- **MCP Server** using `@modelcontextprotocol/sdk`
-- **Google Sheets Integration**: Includes tools to interact with Google Sheets API.
+- **Google Sheets Integration** for reading/updating hypotheses
-- **Slack Integration**: Contains modules for interacting with the Slack API.
-- **Gemini AI**: Leverages Google's Gemini for generative AI capabilities.
-- **TypeScript**: The entire codebase is in TypeScript, providing type safety.
+- **Slack Notifications** via webhook
+- **TypeScript** with strict settings

 ## Prerequisites